axonweb3/axon-docs/docs/getting-started/for-contributor/icsc.md

 As an EVM-compatible chain, Axon utilizes the [EVM MPT](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/), a Modified Merkle Patricia Trie, to provide a persistent data structure for storing all (key, value) bindings.
 Additionally, ICSC has built a separate MPT, known as ICSC MPT, to save the space in the EVM MPT.
 Simply leave the root of ICSC MPT in the EVM MPT.

 :::tip
-Before proceeding, we recommend reading the following pieces to fully grasp this article, as they provide prerequisite knowledge:
+Before proceeding, we recommend reading the following pieces to get prerequisite knowledge:
 - [Axon Fundamentals](https://docs.axonweb3.io/fundamentals)
 :::